Urobotos/Sandworm/README.md

 remain bent and the next Z homing can be performed normally. <br>

 <b> Buil-in macros: </b><br>
-The printer handles this situation with a built-in automatic G28 XYZ macro <Temp_Homing>, <br>
+The printer handles this situation with a built-in automatic G28 XYZ macro <b>Temp_Homing</b>, <br>
 which preheats the nozzle (a little) and then performs Z homing.
 The macro is implemented in: <br>

 - Start Gcodes <br>
 - Noozle Clean (via brush, only when axis is not homed) <br>
-- And in the last row, <Temp_Homing> will appear as a clickable macro in the Mainsail console every time the printer is started. <br>
+- And in the last row, <b>Temp_Homing</b> will appear as a clickable macro in the Mainsail console every time the printer is started.

 # <h3> Language change:</h3>
 The current language version can be changed in the menu on the LCD display: <br>